How often should I replace the lamp?

 What is the temperature range of the stopped-flow?

-Using the standard configuration, the drive syringes are suitable for operation from -20-60°C. Alternative syringes may be suitable for operation at the extremes of this range.
+Using the standard configuration, the drive syringes are suitable for operation from -20 to 60°C. Alternative syringes may be suitable for operation at the extremes of this range.

 What happens if I have bubbles in my sample?